fransyozef/generate-nft-metadata/README.md

 }
 ```

 You don't actually need all the keys.
-Run this command in your terminal to delete:
+Tool 6 will delete these :

 - dna
 - edition
 - compiler
 - author
+- date

+Put all your metadata in the folder `/build/json/` .

+Then run the command in your terminal

 ```sh
 npm run cleanMetadata